top of page

 See the batteries page for more information on this blackout/back-up issue and other electrical storage questions!

-Finally, "90 to 95 percent of decommissioned solar panels in the U.S. are sent to landfills."
+Old decommissioned solar panels continue to be a problem.
 However, panel recycling R&D is underway.

 bottom of page